FeniusFarsaid/peak_post/README.md

 This program can be cloned from https://github.com/FeniusFarsaid/peak_post.git.

-The user should then run 'bundle install' in the terminal.
+The user should then run 'bundle install' and 'rake db:migrate' in the terminal.

 The program is executed with the command: shotgun.
 Shotgun allows the user to view the application in a browser.